Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Using known pathway knowledge [1]_ [2]_ [3]_:

-- EGF serves as a source for the pathway
+- EGF serves as a source for the pathway.
 - EGF is known to initiate signaling, so it can be assigned a high score (greater than all other nodes) to emphasize its importance and guide algorithms to start reconstruction from this point.
-- EGFR acts as a target in the pathway
+- EGFR acts as a target in the pathway.
-- All other downstream proteins detected in the data can also treated as targets
+- All other downstream proteins detected in the data can also treated as targets.
-- All proteins in the data can be considered active since they correspond to proteins that are active under the given biological condition
+- All proteins in the data can be considered active since they correspond to proteins that are active under the given biological condition.

 Input node data put into a SPRAS-standardized format: